richmahn/en_tn/jhn/01/intro.md

 #### Special concepts in this chapter ####

 ##### "The Word" #####
-This is a rather unique construction used to reference Jesus.
+This is a unique construction used to reference Jesus.
 He is the "Word of God" embodied in flesh and the final revelation of God himself on earth.
 Although this can appear to be a complex teaching, it is rather simple: Jesus is God, the creator of the heavens and the earth.
 (See: [[rc://en/tw/dict/bible/other/wordofgod]], [[rc://en/tw/dict/bible/kt/flesh]], and [[rc://en/tw/dict/bible/kt/reveal]])

 ##### Light and Darkness #####
 These are common images in the New Testament.
 Light is used here to indicate the revelation of God and his righteousness.
 Darkness describes sin and sin seeks to remain hidden from God.
 (See: [[rc://en/tw/dict/bible/other/light]], [[rc://en/tw/dict/bible/kt/righteous]], [[rc://en/tw/dict/bible/other/darkness]] and [[rc://en/tw/dict/bible/kt/sin]])

 ##### "Children of God" #####
-When one believes in Jesus, they go from being a "child of wrath" to a "child of God."
-They are adopted into the "family of God."
+When people believes in Jesus, they go from being "children of wrath" to "children of God."
+They are adopted into the "family of God."They are adopted into the "family of God."
 This is an important image that will be unfolded in the New Testament.
 (See: [[rc://en/tw/dict/bible/kt/believe]] and [[rc://en/tw/dict/bible/kt/adoption]])

 #### Important figures of speech in this chapter ####